dandi/handbook/docs/40_development.md

 **Vuetify.** The components make heavy use of the Vuetify component library.

-For general help with `dandiarchive`, contact @waxlamp.
+For general help with `dandi-archive`, contact @waxlamp.

 ### `dandi-api`